How much cash should you bring to Japan in 2026? A scenario-based guide

 What about the new yen banknotes that started in 2024?

-Both old and new yen notes are valid currency.
-Some older vending machines still don't accept the new notes; if a vending machine rejects your bill, try a different one or use IC card / coins.
+Both old and new yen notes are valid currency, and old notes work in virtually all machines.
+As of 2026 it's the new (Shibusawa) notes that some older vending and ticket machines — around 30% — still can't read.
+So if a machine rejects a bill, it's almost always a new note in an un-updated machine; just use another machine or pay with an IC card or coins.
 Major retailers and ATMs accept both without issue.

 Can I deposit cash back to my Wise / Revolut account?